 First and foremost, the assignment specified that each chapter must include a theme appropriate to the home featured.
 For instance: preservation, a period of Wright’s career, modular design, or a style of architecture.

 In addition, the assignment specified that each chapter should include three different sections:

-- An introduction, a one- to two-paragraph overview of the house and thesis statement of the chapter to follow
+- An introduction, a one- to two-paragraph overview of the house, and a thesis statement of the chapter to follow;

-- An architectural description of the building, to include three to five paragraphs of description and complementary images
+- An architectural description of the building, to include three to five paragraphs of description and complementary images; and

 - An interpretive thematic section, which was a minimum-three-paragraph, “abundantly illustrated” narrative that was to demonstrate evidence that they listened to their classmates at the class discussions at the site and that they had done additional research outside of class.
 (Sources for this research could include anything from oral histories to archival research, book research or interviews.)